Advertisement

 19 smiling Latine people of different ages sing, scattered in front & inside a colorful two-level set like rooms of a house.

-The ensemble of ‘Nichos’ at Esperanza Arts Center.
+The ensemble of ‘NICHOS’ at Esperanza Arts Center.
 (Photo by Jesus Rincon.)

-Nichos, an ambitious high-concept theatrical experience, is getting its world premiere with Teatro Esperanza at North Philly’s Esperanza Arts Center.
+NICHOS, an ambitious high-concept theatrical experience, is getting its world premiere with Teatro Esperanza at North Philly’s Esperanza Arts Center.
 Written and directed by Tanaquil Márquez, this interdisciplinary, trilingual (English, Spanish, and Nahuatl) show portrays the Mexican American experience based on interviews and oral histories with Philly’s migrant community and their families in Mexico, alongside lush cultural elements.

 Through many chapters split across two acts, the play follows the familial experiences of Lola, an up-and-coming chef who migrated secretly to the States; Esperanza, a local activist; and Nacho, a Mexican American dealing with urban conflicts.
-The play is frequently interspersed with Indigenous mythical figures such as Quetzalcóatl, the Warrior Popocatepetl, and Princess Iztaccihuatl as well as the personification of Magic and the Wind.
+The play is frequently interspersed with Indigenous mythical figures such as Quetzalcóatl, the Warrior Popocatepetl, and Princess Iztaccihuatl, as well as the personification of Magic and the Wind.

 Fantastical successes

 The show’s greatest strength is the set by Michael Lambui and muralist Calo Rosa.
 Lambui and Rosa create a living Nicho box as a house with aqua and fuchsia stylings on the steps and avocado-green and lavender-purple walls with pops of orange studded by foil figurines.
-The mythical creatures costumed by Rebecca Kanach are also standouts, including the sequined tail feathers of Magic (Chapter 8) and the ribboned streamers surrounding Balam (Manual Vasquez) as the Wind in Chapter 15.
+The mythical creatures costumed by Rebecca Kanach are also standouts, including the sequined tail feathers of Magic (Chapter 8) and the ribboned streamers surrounding Balam (Manuel Vasquez) as the Wind in Chapter 15.

 Other fantastical elements are equally enticing.
 Kudos to Alejandro Utria for bringing Quetzalcóatl’s otherworldly personae and magnificent headdress to life.
 The dancing cacti, the glowing womb, the slow-motion balloon effect simulating gunfire, the three cultural dancers, the women’s rights demonstration, and the cast’s musical talents all add elements of whimsy.
 I especially enjoyed the way Ampersan (a band from Mexico City providing original music) circulated through the set as cast members or individual musical figures.
-Shout-out to actor Victor Rodriguez for perfectly portraying every racist figure possible while embodying beautiful vocal capabilities.
+Shout out to actor Victor Rodriguez for perfectly portraying every racist figure possible while embodying beautiful vocal capabilities.

 An overstuffed story